gabrielaehrenbrink/CV./README.md

 - Applied theoretical knowledge into practical settings through internships and hands-on experiences, developing effective teaching methodologies and strategies to promote physical well-being and fitness among diverse populations.

 ## Work Experience

+**Prosper** (Apr 2024 - Present)
+*Software Engineering Intern*
+- Website Development: Lead the development of the company's investment calculator using Webflow, Figma, Javascript, HTML, and CSS.
+- App development: Supported the creation and enhancement of the investment app.
+- Innovation and Collaboration: Worked closely with the CPTO, integrating third-party services to enhance the app's capabilities.

 **TEN Health and Fitness** (Jan 2023 - Present)
 *Clinical Trainer and Reformer Pilates Instructor*